Gajol/ApplicationArchitecture/ARA.md

 1. Enterprise Search
  Enterprise search will definitely help in enabling users to find the information they should have access to.
 This is a major long-term initiative.

-<a name="application-architecture-guidance-goal-reduce-content-duplication-with-url-design-and-search-references-1"></a>
-### References
-*TODO* 37signals - use as support for guidelines
-*TOD* CIO - use as support for guidelines

 [Basecamp - The Starting  - Build Less](https://basecamp.com/gettingreal/02.1-build-less)
 [...] less means: